 VITAMIN C SUPPLEMENTATION RECOMMENDATION

-• For general prevention: and to keep you Vitamin C levels replete.
+- For general prevention: and to keep you Vitamin C levels replete.
 Use any form – ascorbic acid, calcium ascorbate, sodium ascorbate, magnesium ascorbate etc. The mineral ascorbates are gentler on the gut.

-• If you contract COVID-19: as noted above, Vitamin C does not retain in the body as it is water soluble.
+My dosage recommendation: 250-1000mg three times a day OR 1000mg liposomal Vitamin C once a day. - If you contract COVID-19: as noted above, Vitamin C does not retain in the body as it is water soluble.
 This is the dosage I’d recommend to patients with respiratory tract infections and is more based on clinical experience than specific dosages used in research.
 Because we can’t replicate IV Vitamin C, we want to get as high of levels as possible.

 My dosage recommendation: 250-1000mg every 1-2 hours until symptoms subside OR 1000mg liposomal Vitamin C four times per day.